-3.1 What is infill development?
+3.1 What is modest infill development?

-- 3.1.1 Large areas of open space within Smaller Villages and Hamlets make an important contribution to their appearance and character.
-The requirement for 'modest infill' development is to protect settlements from unjustified and inappropriate development eroding their character. - 3.1.2 To conform to Policy LS1 of the Eden Local Plan infill development should fill a 'modest gap'.
-See section 3.3 for more information on the definition of 'modest'. - 3.1.3 This is development that would fill a gap in an otherwise continuous built frontage which will normally but not exclusively be a road frontage.
-The layout and density of the development should be in keeping with and similar to others in the continuous frontage. - 3.1.4 Development should not diminish a large gap that is considered important to the setting of the settlement. - 3.1.5 This approach will consider proposals on a case by case basis, on their individual merits, and against other policies in the Local Plan.
+- 3.1.1 Existing areas of open space within Smaller Villages and Hamlets can make an important contribution to their appearance and character.
+The requirement for 'modest infill' development is to protect settlements from unjustified and inappropriate development eroding their character.
+Therefore the impact on the character of the settlement will be taken into account. - 3.1.2 To conform to Policy LS1 of the Eden Local Plan infill development should fill a 'modest gap'.
+The Council will take the following matters into consideration: - the scale of the proposal in relation to the number of existing dwellings that form the existing settlement; - the length of the site; and - the size of the overall site area. - 3.1.3 In most cases modest development is considered to be development that would fill a gap in an otherwise continuous built frontage of not more than two dwellings.
+However, in non-linear settlements, the Council may consider infill development to also relate to backland development for up to two dwellings where this already exists within the settlement.
+In all circumstances the layout and density of the development should be in keeping with and similar to others in the surrounding built environment. - 3.1.4 Development should not diminish an existing gap that is considered important to the setting and character of the settlement.
+This approach will consider proposals on a case by case basis, on their individual merits, and against other policies in the Local Plan.

-3.2 What is rounding off development?
+3.2 What is modest rounding off development?

 - 3.2.1 The surrounding, undeveloped countryside around Eden's Smaller Villages and Hamlets makes an important contribution to their pastoral character.
-The requirement for 'modest rounding off' development is to protect the open countryside from unjustified and inappropriate development eroding the quality of the countryside in Eden. - 3.2.2 Rounding off development is a modest extension beyond the limit of the settlement to a logical, defensible boundary.
-It should not visually extend the built-mass into the open countryside and the land should be substantially enclosed and the boundary clearly defined by a physical feature. - 3.2.3 To be considered as 'rounding-off', a site must be predominantly enclosed by a strong defensible boundary.
-Stone walls, fence lines, or public footpaths/tracks will not be considered as defensible boundaries in most circumstances.
-Defensible boundaries must be existing features, as described in paragraph 3.2.3.
-It is not acceptable to propose the creation of new defensible boundaries as part of a development in order to artificially extend the existing limits of a settlement into an open much larger space or field. - 3.2.4 A defensible boundary is a long standing and enclosing landscape or topographical feature such as, but not limited to, a road, wood, river, railway line or a significant rise or fall in the topography, which would prevent the further extension of development3.
+The requirement for 'modest rounding off' development is to protect the open countryside from unjustified and inappropriate development eroding the quality of the countryside in Eden. - 3.2.2 Modest rounding off development is a modest extension beyond the limit of the settlement to a logical, defensible boundary.
+It should have limited visual impact on the land, it should be substantially enclosed and the boundary clearly defined by a strong physical feature. - 3.2.3 To be considered as "rounding-off", a site must be enclosed by existing built development and a strong physical feature.
+Stone walls, fence lines, or public footpaths/tracks will not be considered as strong physical features and thus defensible boundaries in most circumstances.
+Defensible boundaries must be existing features, as described in paragraph 3.2.4 below.
+It is not acceptable to propose the creation of new defensible boundaries as part of a development in order to artificially extend the existing limits of a settlement into a much larger space or field. - 3.2.4 A defensible boundary is a long standing and enclosing landscape or topographical feature such as, but not limited to, a road, wood, river, or a railway line, which would prevent the further extension of development 12. - 3.2.5 Proposals should demonstrate that the development is modest in scale relative to the settlement in which it is located and that consideration has been given to service provision in the settlement in accordance with Policy LS1.
+As an indication it will be of a smaller scale than development that would be considered appropriate in the Key Hubs.
+In most cases no more than five dwellings will be considered a modest rounding off.